Trans-Canada Highway twinning

 - Improve motorist safety

-- Reduce highway-related wildlife mortality and habitat fragmentation
+- Reduce highway-related wildlife mortality and provide safe wildlife crossing opportunities

 - Improve the flow of traffic and goods on Canada’s national highway.

-With completion of twinning in Banff National Park in 2014, upgrades of the TCH in Yoho National Park are now underway.
-Guided by the same goals, a six km stretch of highway will be twinned starting at the Alberta/British Columbia border extending westward.
-This section is known as Phase IVA, and is slated to be completed in March 2018.
+Upgrades on a six kilometer (km) section of the TCH in Yoho National Park are now complete.
+Guided by the same goals, the six km stretch of highway known as Phase IVA, has been twinned starting at the Alberta/British Columbia border extending westward.
+Phase IVA was completed in fall 2018.

 Keeping wildlife safe

-Wildlife mitigations planned for this section include the following:
+Wildlife mitigations for this section include the following:

 - one 60-metre wide wildlife overpass,